 Brock, a theology professor at Brite Divinity School at Texas Christian University, is an internationally recognized expert on the emerging study of moral injury—which manifests itself in guilt, self-doubt and moral conflicts in the wake of events such as war—and recovery from moral injury.
 In 2012, she co-founded the Soul Repair Center, which conducts research and educates the public on moral injury.

-In addition to the lecture at Lynchburg College, Brock will deliver two other public lectures in Lynchburg:
+In addition to the lecture at University of Lynchburg, Brock will deliver two other public lectures in Lynchburg:

 - At 4 p.m. on March 22, Brock will deliver the Turner-Warren Lecture at First Christian Church.
 She will address the topic of “The Invisible Soul Wounds of Violence and the Importance of Congregations in Recovery.”